Skip to main content

 15.0%

-Input the cost basis (original purchase price plus commissions) and sale proceeds (minus selling costs).
+Insert the base price (original purchase price plus commissions) and the selling revenue (net of sales costs).

-Assets held over 12 months qualify for long-term capital gains rates (0%, 15%, 20%).
-Under 12 months are taxed as ordinary income.
+Assets held for over 12 months are eligible for long-term capital gains tax rates (0%, 15%, 20%).
+Assets held less than 12 months are taxed as ordinary income.

-Your total ordinary income determines which LTCG bracket applies and whether the 3.8% Net Investment Income Tax (NIIT) applies.
+Your ordinary income total determines which LTCG bracket applies and whether the 3.8% Net Investment Income Tax (NIIT) is applied.

 Suggerimenti

-• Holding an asset just past 12 months can dramatically reduce your tax rate — from your ordinary rate to 0%, 15%, or 20%.
+• Holding onto an asset for just over 12 months can drastically reduce your tax rate: from your regular rate to 0%, 15%, or 20%.

-• Tax-loss harvesting: sell losing positions before year-end to offset gains.
-But watch the 30-day wash sale rule.
+• Tax-loss harvesting: sell losing positions before year-end to offset gains, but be aware of the 30-day wash sale rule.

-• If you are in the 0% LTCG bracket (income below $48,350 single), you can sell appreciated assets tax-free and re-purchase to step up your basis.
+• If you're in the LTCG slope at 0% (income below $48,350 for singles), you can sell appreciated exempt assets and re-purchase them to update the base cost.

 Domande frequenti